-We’ve spent a number of days exploring the attractions of the Entebbe area, and we’ve put together this guide to help you plan what to see and do here.
+We’ve spent a number of days exploring the attractions of the Entebbe area on various trips to Uganda, and we’ve put together this guide to help you plan what to see and do here.

 Entebbe was the former seat of government, but after independence this moved to nearby Kampala.
 Entebbe itself is fairly spread out with few tall buildings, and has quite a tropical laid-back style.
 It is hard to imagine it was the seat of government, especially when you compare it to Kampala with its tall buildings and crazy traffic!